gnaggnoyil/bignumplusplus/README.md

 ### Usage

-This project is header-only, so simply include bignum.hpp header in your project and then you can use this library like the following:
+This project is header-only, so simply include BigNum.hpp header in your project and then you can use this library like the following:

 	#include <stdexcept>
 	#include <iostream>